October 26, 2018

 - Click the System Report button.
 If you do not see a System Report button, click the More Info button and then click the System Report button.

 - Under the Hardware panel, locate the Processor Name in the Hardware Overview.

-- Use the chart below to identify your processor:
+- Use the chart below to identify your processor type: